Community Supported Agriculture (CSA)

 One question we frequently get is what your options are if you miss a CSA share pick up day.
 If you know in advance that you will be out of town for your CSA, there are a few options:

 We have very specific harvesting and packing numbers we operate from, based on the chosen CSA pick up in your registrations.
 If you decide you want to change your pick up and do not give us advanced notice, we will not have enough shares packed to accommodate that.
 We have a small crew that manages a lot of details and logistics on a daily and weekly basis in order to keep production going smoothly on the farm.
-In the past, when I have tried to accommodate last minute alternate pick up requests, I’ve noticed that harvest and packing details get lost in the shuffle if my team and I don’t have a clear plan going into the week.
+In the past, when we have tried to accommodate last minute alternate pick up requests, we’ve noticed that harvest and packing details get lost in the shuffle if our team doesn’t have a clear plan going into the week.
 This has made the advance notice a necessary step so that we can provide the best possible pick up experience.
 Please use this option sparingly, as logistics get intense very quickly when we try to accommodate multiple requests of this nature at the same time.

 Paying a Remaining Balance